 Living Room Bedroom Combo (Design Ideas)

-Between the small house movement, housing prices rising, and the desire more of us have to live in urban centers, we are living in tighter quarters.
+Between the small house movement, rising housing prices, and the desire of more people to live in urban centers, we are living in tighter quarters.
 And that requires us to rethink our spaces and how we use them.
 Studio apartment dwellers and college students alike can tell you that the key to having a functional, stylish living and bedroom combo comes down to careful planning, efficient use of space, and an eye for detail.
+We all know that sofa beds have been a mainstay in these spaces, but some fantastic alternatives exist.
+Here are some ideas to get you started.

 Sliding Doors